- Why am I dizzy?

 If you already have a professional membership and ARE currently listed in our provider directory, follow steps 1-4 above, then contact a customer service representative - make sure to let us know what "user name" you entered when creating your website account.
 We will give you permissions that will allow you to edit your listing, then you can continue with the above instructions (steps 5-15) to edit your listing.

 You may list up to three practice locations where you physically see patients.
-You can do so online using your website login, or, print and return our provider directory form.
+You can do so online using your website login.
+Please contact a customer service represenatative if you need assistance (by phone at 800.837.8428 or email at email@example.com).
 (Return to the top of this page.)

 We maintain a frequently updated calendar that lists conference and training events specifically focused on helping professionals develop expertise in diagnosing and treating vestibular disorders.
 (Return to the top of this page.)